SUU Seal (for official use only)

 1. Purchases of materials, Goods, or Services can only be used for University business.
 Expenditure of University funds for personal use, or purposes other than those that benefit the University are strictly prohibited.

-3. Gift cards, gift certificates, or other cash equivalent items are prohibited except on rare occasions and only when approved by the University President.
+3. Gift cards, gift certificates, or other cash equivalent are prohibited, except on rare occasions and only when pre-approved by the Chief Procurement Officer, Chief Financial Officer, or University President.
 All applicable U.S. Internal Revenue Service (IRS) tax reporting and payment requirements apply under such circumstances.

 5. Delegation of Purchasing Authority.
-The Director of Purchasing may delegate special and limited purchasing authority to certain departments on campus due to special needs and campus roles.
-This authority allows for a department to generate and record their own Purchase Order process, in accordance with this policy and campus accounting procedures, and maintain their own file system.
+The Chief Procurement Officer, Chief Financial Officer, or University President may delegate limited purchasing authority to certain departments on campus due to special needs and campus roles.
 Those authorized departments will be subjected to audits to ensure compliance with University policy and State of Utah codes.
-Departments granted this authority must receive and have on file a letter from the Director of Purchasing granting this ability.
+Departments granted this authority must receive and have on file a letter from the Chief Procurement Officer, Chief Financial Officer, or University President granting this ability.

 6. Remedies: If any Transaction is entered into in violation of the policies and procedures set forth herein, the University employee who violated the prohibitions as specified may be subject to appropriate disciplinary action including possible dismissal from University employment as provided in the Utah Public Officers' and Employees' Ethics Act.